 Past Commander-in-Chief Mabie: I want you all to know that we have been over this morning with our Auxiliary.
 We saw those ladies over there, but I want to say to you that you are the first to take the trouble to come and see us, and we appreciate it.
-When you say you would like to have us live in Pittsburgh, and that we are a nice looking bunch of men.
-I want to return the compliment and say that if it were possible, every one of us would stay here to be with your fine looking bunch of women.
+When you say you would like to have us live in Pittsburgh, and that we are a oo in bun of men.
+I want to return the compliment and say that if it were possible, every one of us would stay here to be with me of good of women.
 I thank you.
-(Delegation leaves
+(Delegation leaves the hall).